Carry out usability tests correctly: methods, process and practical examples

 Difference between usability tests and other methods

-• Focus groups: People discuss your product and share their opinions.
-But that doesn't show you how they would actually use it.
+- Focus groups: People discuss your product and share their opinions.
+But that doesn’t show you how they would actually use it.

-Types of usability testing
+Types of usability tests

 Usability tests differ primarily in four dimensions: moderated vs. unmoderated, remote vs. on-site, with or without thinking out loud, and in a controlled vs. natural environment.
-With 5 to 8 participants, moderated tests already reveal 85 to 90% of the problems; unmoderated tests would require around 30+ participants.
+With 5 to 8 participants, moderated tests already reveal 85 to 90% of problems; unmoderated tests would require around 30+ participants.

 Moderated vs. unmoderated usability tests